 By default, optimum webcam performance is provided by HDX RealTime Webcam Video Compression.
 In some circumstances, however, you may require users to connect webcams using USB support.
 To do this, you must disable HDX RealTime Webcam Video Compression.
-For more information see, Configure HDX RealTime webcam video compression
+For more information, see Video Conferencing with HDX RealTime Webcam Video